 *On average Wild Red Foxes live 5 years

 2. Greater Flamingo

-This African species of Flamingo show's us they're true colors of being a outstanding parent.
+This African species of Flamingo shows us their true colors of being outstanding parents.
 Being as they live for about 60 years, these monogamous birds are truly committed to their mate.
 Helping in select a nesting spot, building the nest of mud, and taking half the incubating duties.
 Even after the hatch-lings are born the duties of parenthood are split evenly.

 Photo by Alan J. Hendry

 In Navajo tradition the eagle feather is represented to be a protector.
 As fathers and keystone species Bald Eagles are certainly protectors of their land and young.
 When the eagle chicks are born they cannot fly, so the parents are in charge of keeping them fed for the first 70+ days as they prepare to take flight.
 In the first 45 days the eagle with grow 40 x its weight as a testament to the sheer amount of food that is returned!
 Talk about keeping food on the table.
 Even as the young eagle teaches itself to hunt (a 4-12 week process) the parents continue to subsidize their diet.
 Thanks Dad!

 *On average Eagles live about 20 years

 Arctic wolf fathers are typically very protective and attentive to their cubs.
 In a pack the alpha male and alpha female are the only two to mate while the whole pack shares in raising the cubs.
 The alpha male dutifully takes on the job of protecting the pack from danger while hunting for the food keeping the pack well fed.
 Easier said then done as their diet is typically musk oxen and arctic hare.
 They also are found to hunt peary caribou, ptarmigan, lemmings, seals, and nesting birds.

 5. Emperor Penguin